 Translator's Note: This is an unauthorized translation of an article originally published in Nihon Keizai Shimbun on April 10 2002.
 Photographs and the author's notes have been redacted but the original page numbers have been retained for use in citations.

-'Inappropriate' descriptions of Kaya and Yi Korea
+'Inappropriate' descriptions of Gaya and Yi Korea

 Changes have been made relating to Korea

 The Ministry of Education, Culture, Sports, Science and Technology changed some of its opinions on historical descriptions that had became a source of diplomatic friction with South Korea last year.
-Concerning descriptions of Kaya (Mimana) and Yi Korea, the Ministry had rebuffed Korea's request for changes last year but now has laid down a new opinion.
+Concerning descriptions of Gaya (Mimana) and Yi Korea, the Ministry had rebuffed Korea's request for changes last year but now has laid down a new opinion.

 The Ministry stressed that "The request for changes that we received last year dealt with books that we had already approved.
 The situation is different this time as we are still in the screening process."
 Their position is that correcting textbooks that have been approved is restricted to cases where there are "unmistakable factual errors" and that making the corrections last year was legally impossible.

 For this year's screening opinions, the Ministry's textbook division recognizes that the term "Yi Korea" is not a mistake, but they said that while scrutinizing their response to last year's request they learned that in recent years Korean history conferences have used the terms "Joseon Korea" and "Joseon Dynasty".

 For "Gaya" they explained that "The existence of a permanent government office in Mimana has in recent years not been sustained.
 We cannot conclude that Gaya was a 'base of operations'."